raspberrypilearning/rpi-python-bluedot/en/step_1.md

 	```

 - Save and run the code.
-- On your Android device, open the BlueDot app and select your Raspberry Pi from the list of available devices.
+- On your Android device, open the Blue Dot app and select your Raspberry Pi from the list of available devices.
 	![bd devices](images/bd_devices.png)
 	![bd_connected](images/bd_connected.png)
-- You should see a message in the Python shell, telling you that the device has connected.
+- In the Python shell, you should see a message telling you that the device has connected.
   ![connected](images/connected.png)
-- Push the blue dot on the android screen, and the message `You pressed the blue dot!` will appear in the shell.
+- Push the blue dot on the Android screen, and the message `You pressed the blue dot!` will appear in the shell.

 ### More methods

-- The following additional methods can be used, to receive more information about how the user is interacting with the blue dot.
+- The following additional methods can be used to receive more information about how you are interacting with the blue dot.

 	```python
 	bd.when_pressed = foo ##run the function foo when the blue dot is pressed